cqfn/cqfn.github.io/pages/freelance.md

 is not done and will not be paid.

-Once the issue is closed, email us the full URL of the issue and we will release the payment in SolarStaff.
+Once the issue is closed, email us the full URL of the issue and we will release the payment in Solar-Staff.

 At any moment of time you can request funds withdrawal from
 Solar-Staff: 1.5% will be deducted from your withdrawal amount